Red-Studio-Ragnarok/Valkyrie/README.md

 - Faster `MathHelper` which improve the speed of mathematical operations
 - Faster `RenderGlobal` which improves rendering speed
 - Faster `WorldVertexBufferUploader` which improves rendering speed
-- Slightly faster `ModelRenderer#render` which improve rendering speed
+- Faster `ModelRenderer` which improve rendering speed of models

 <details>
 <summary>Technical Details</summary>